 - All posters must be created by an individual student, rather than a team of students.
 Entry must be contestant’s original creation and may not be traced from photographs or other artists’ published works.

-- The 2020 Stewardship theme “Where would we BEE without Pollinators?” must be included on the front side of each poster submission to be eligible for the national poster contest.
+- The 2021 Theme: “Healthy Forests, Healthy Communities” must be included on the front side of each poster submission to be eligible for the national poster contest.

 - Each entry for the national contest must be submitted to your local RCD with an entry form to be eligible for judging.
 The form must be completed and signed by a parent or

 Although younger students will most likely receive help in planning from parents or teachers, NACD encourages each student to do their own work.
 Note: Entries with student handwriting and coloring will score better than those designed, drawn, and colored by adult assistance.

 Poster Contest Guidelines for RCDs

 The state level NACD Poster Contest will be held at the Annual CARCD Conference in November.
 All entries for the state level contest must be submitted to CARCD by October 29th, 2021.
 RCDs should send the items below to Emily at Emily-Sutherland@carcd.org.